Cormus domestica: Evolution

+Description

-It is a deciduous tree growing to 15–20 m (rarely to 30 m) tall with a trunk up to 1 m diameter, though it can also be a shrub 2–3 m tall on exposed sites.
-The bark is brown, smooth on young trees, becoming fissured and flaky on old trees.
+The service tree is deciduous and grows 15–20 m (rarely 30 m) tall with a trunk up to 1 m diameter, though it can also be a shrub 2–3 m tall on exposed sites.
+The bark is brown, smooth on young trees, becoming scaly and rough on older trees.
 The winter buds are green, with a sticky, resinous coating.
-The leaves are 15–25 cm long, pinnate with 13–21 leaflets 3–6 cm long and 1 cm broad, with a bluntly acute apex, and a serrated margin on the outer half or two thirds of the leaflet.
+The leaves are 15–25 cm long, pinnate with 13–21 leaflets 3–6 cm long and 1 cm broad.
+The leaves have a bluntly acute apex, and a serrated margin on the outer half or two thirds of the leaflet.
+The margin of the leaflets is et with slender teeth, except towards the base, which is entire, glabrous above and more or less downy beneath, becoming glabrous or nearly so by autumn.

 The flowers are 13–18 mm diameter, with five white petals and 20 creamy-white stamens; they are produced in corymbs 10–14 cm diameter in late spring, and are hermaphrodite and insect pollinated.
 The fruit is a human-edible pome 2–3 cm called the "serviceberry" that is long, greenish-brown, and often tinged red on the side exposed to sunlight; it can be either apple-shaped (f. pomifera (Hayne) Rehder) or pear-shaped (f. pyrifera (Hayne) Rehder).